Briarwood Elementary School Librarian Roars!

 In the words of J.K.
 Rowling, “When in doubt, go to the library.”
 You will be amazed by what you find there!

 Twitter: WordNerd153 (personal, but almost all book-related content) and bw_reads (Briarwood library)

 Thanks again for the interview, Sarah!
 It’s great to get a peek into all the ongoing programs in the Briarwood School Library!

 Note to Librarians: If you’re a Youth Librarian working in a school or public library we’d love to hear about you and your library.
-Contact Janet at [email protected] for an interview slot.
+Email Janet via the Contact page on this website for an interview slot.